World Wetlands Day:

 - Loss/destruction of wetlands will release large volumes of greenhouse gases into the atmosphere

-- 90% of Canada’s urban wetlands have been destroyed
+- Up to 95% of Canada’s wetlands have been destroyed in urban areas (DUC 2023)

 Resources 4 Rethinking encourages students and teachers to participate in World Wetlands Day.
 Top R4R Picks will connect you to some excellent resources to support these efforts.